TeilzeitTaco/multiClipBoard/README.md

   * The default *CTRL+C* still works.
   * Use *CTRL+C* plus any number key  (0-9, normal or numpad) to copy anything to a numbered clipboard
   * Use *CTRL+V* plus any number key  (0-9, normal or numpad) to paste content from a numbered clipboard
+  * In almost any text field, you can type *cbX* wherein *X* is any number key.
+This text will be replaced with the corresponding clipboard slot.
 * **Scripts:**
    * ```end.bat``` kills the running program.
    * ```install.bat``` copies the program to the autostart folder.